kool-dev/kool/README.md

 You are most welcome to contribute!
 There are issues with [`good first issue`](https://github.com/kool-dev/kool/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label, feel free to browse through and enter discussions or get to work!

 The workflow is not written in stone, so you may go ahead and fork, code and PR with clear and direct communication on the feature/improvement or fix you developed.

+For help and getting involved, please feel free to join our growing [Slack community](https://kool-dev.slack.com).

 ### Roadmap